SeraphinFosfato/T.U.S.-URL-_Trollware/README.md

 - **Fingerprint Sessions**: Your progress is remembered (you can't escape)
 - **Real-time Analytics**: We know exactly how frustrated you are
 - **Scalable Architecture**: Built to handle millions of annoyed users
-- **Revenue System**: Optional advertising for different experience tiers
+- **AdStyle Revenue**: Integrated advertising system with anti-adblock protection

 ## 🚀 Live Demo